Shreyas911/sicopolis/docs/sphinx/source/AD/AD.rst

 SICOPOLIS-AD v2
 ===============

 The code for SICOPOLIS-AD v2 is kept mostly independent from the base SICOPOLIS code, allowing non-AD users to avoid it completely.
 All of the AD-related support routines and data files can be found in ``src/subroutines/tapenade``.
 Similarly, all utilities and testing files for AD simulations are stored in the ``test_ad`` directory.
-A separate Makefile is provided for AD purposes - ``src/MakefileTapenade``.
+A separate Makefile is provided for AD purposes\: ``src/MakefileTapenade``.

 ``SICOPOLIS-AD v2`` can be run directly by interacting with the Makefile and the ``Fortran`` code.
 The user has to prepare a suitable header file for the base ``SICOPOLIS`` code and add a few more preprocessing directives to run the adjoint code with the same header file.
 This header file, along with a set of dependent and independent variables, is given to the Makefile.
 The Makefile executes the workflow for differentiating and compiling the code depending on the mode selected by the user (tangent linear, adjoint, finite differences, code coverage evaluation).
 The user must then insert the I/O statements in the Tapenade-generated code depending on what they wish to analyze.
 This is followed by recompilation and execution of the code.